Handling absences and other disruptions

 - Illness or injury leave (sometimes called sick leave)

 - Temporarily laying off employees

 The British Columbia Centre for Disease Control is the best source for COVID-19 health information.

-In response to COVID-19, a new unpaid, job-protected leave has been established for employees unable to work for specified reasons relating to COVID-19.
 Employees can take this leave for as long as they need it without putting their job at risk.
-You cannot require an employee to provide a doctor’s note.

-Leaves of absence are unpaid, but an employee's job is protected if they take them.
+An employee's job is protected if they take a leave of absence.
 Employees decide if they need to take a leave of absence, tell you when they need to take the leave and why.

 Before the leave

 You can ask the employee for proof that their leave is one of the allowed types.
 Proof doesn't need to be provided before starting the leave